Rains and inadequate infrastructure lead to floods

 Local activities influencing national plans

-Communities we work with have adopted local flood protection plans, which contain measures for increasing community flood resilience.
+The program communities have adopted local flood protection plans, which contain measures for increasing community flood resilience.
 Programme activities that align with these are contributing to the implementation of the National Disaster Risk Strategy, its plan of action, and the National Plan for Flood Protection.
+Thereby, the Red Cross of Montenegro maintains and builds its reputation as a key resilience actor getting access to important institutions and committees, where it shares the results and insights from its flood resilience work to influence relevant policies and investments.

 Knowledge from Mozambique